 The Company capitalizes the planning, entitlement, construction, development costs and interest associated with its various real estate projects.
-Costs that are not capitalized are expensed as incurred.
+Costs that are not capitalized, which include property maintenance and repairs, general and administrative and marketing expenses are expensed as incurred.
 A real estate development project is considered substantially complete upon the cessation of construction and development activities.
 Once a project is substantially completed, future costs are expensed as incurred.
+For fiscal year 2012, the Company capitalized \$5,149,000 of costs related to its real estate projects and expensed \$1,037,000 of costs.
 For fiscal year 2011, the Company capitalized \$5,204,000 of costs related to its real estate projects and expensed \$3,551,000 of costs.
-For fiscal year 2010, the Company capitalized \$3,672,000 of costs related to its real estate projects and expensed \$4,416,000 of costs.